A FEW OTHER EVENTS FOR

 - In 1848, the American Association for the Advancement of Science was created.
 Read Science Verse by Jon Scieszka, illustrated by Lane Smith.

 The heroes of our book of the day do not even have names.
 But the canines in P. D. Eastmanâ€™s Go, Dog.
-Go!, an offering for National Dog Week, which begins on Sunday, are some of the fastest, and funniest, dogs to appear in a childrenâ€™s book.
+Go!, an offering for National Dog Week, which takes place the last week of September, are some of the fastest, and funniest, dogs to appear in a childrenâ€™s book.

 After the success of Dr. Seussâ€™s, Cat in the Hat, Bennett Cerf of Random House convinced Seuss, his wife Helen, and Cerfâ€™s wife Phyllis to form an editorial board that would shape stories suitable for children just learning to read, the Beginner Books series.
 Seuss would not only write two other very successful books for the series, Green Eggs and Ham and One Fish Two Fish Red Fish Blue Fish, but he would also published P. D. Eastmanâ€™s Are You My Mother?
 Philip Dey Eastman followed up this great book with an even more exciting title, Go, Dog.
 Go!